oferwess/Build_AWS_Deploy/README.md

 # Build AWS Deploy Labs Task

 1. Terraform:
-    Create terraform deployment which does the following:__
+    Create terraform deployment which does the following: <br />
-    •	creates 2 EC2 instances in AWS (most small size) (based on any Centos image)__
+    •	creates 2 EC2 instances in AWS (most small size) (based on any Centos image) <br />
-    •	each node should has 2 external disks 1Gb each__
+    •	each node should has 2 external disks 1Gb each <br />
-    •	external disks must be mounted to /data & /data1 directories (persistent over the reboot)__
+    •	external disks must be mounted to /data & /data1 directories (persistent over the reboot) <br />
-    •	instance must be accessible from Internet__
+    •	instance must be accessible from Internet <br />
-    •	applies elastic IP to every node __
+    •	applies elastic IP to every node <br />
-    •	create user 'dev'__
+    •	create user 'dev' <br />
-    •	allow SSH connection to user 'dev' using your SSH key__
+    •	allow SSH connection to user 'dev' using your SSH key <br />

 2. Ansible:
   Write an Ansible playbook which does the following over 2 hosts from the previous task: